-Hence, based on this methodology, the reduction in pathogens, pollution and so on through improved sanitation, should lead to partial or full mitigation of the estimated losses shown in section 3.1.
+Hence, the reduction in pathogens, pollution and so on through improved sanitation, should lead to partial or full mitigation of the estimated losses shown in section 3.1.
 Estimates of economic gain are provided in Figure 9.

 Figure 9.
 Estimated economic gains from different features of improved sanitation